aprilyichenwang/auction_projects/README.md

 # auction_projects
 this project explores different types of auctions, including outcry and sealed bid, best strategy based on the 1st and 2nd price auction

+AuctionSim.py
+1) plot the bidding function of 2nd price and 1st price auction
+2) compute expected revenue given various underlying distributions of other bidders' values
+3) calculate the best reserve price for a 2nd price auction

+For more info, please see "auctions-simulations_analysis.pdf"

 Auction_SB_OO.py

 1) Learn about auctions to build a competitive bid function that at- tempts to maximize your revenue